NA-SODINN: a deep learning algorithm for exoplanet image detection based on residual noise regimes: Implementation

 \section{Implementation}

 So far, we have focused on understanding the spatial structure of residual noise in the processed frame, which has allowed us to empirically define the regions dominated by speckle and background noise.
-Now, we aim to use this local noise approach in order to help post-processing algorithms to enhance their detection performance.
-Most HCI algorithms have the potential of being applied separately on different noise regimes.
+Now, we aim to use this local noise approach in order to help post-processing algorithms enhance their detection performance.
+Most HCI algorithms have the potential of being applied separately to different noise regimes.
 Here, we are particularly interested in the case of deep learning.
-Neural networks are good candidates to capture image noise dependencies due to their ability to recognize hidden underlying relationships in the data, and make complex decisions.
-In order to maximize the added value of working in noise regimes and show its benefits for the detection task, we propose to revisit \varSODINN{} \citep{Gomez2018Supervised}, the first supervised deep learning algorithm for exoplanet imaging.
+Neural networks are good candidates to capture image noise dependencies due to their ability to recognize hidden underlying relationships in the data and make complex decisions.
+In order to maximize the added value of working in noise regimes and showing its benefits for the detection task, we propose to revisit \varSODINN{} \citep{Gomez2018Supervised}, the first supervised deep learning algorithm for exoplanet imaging.
 In this section, we first provide a brief overview of \varSODINN{}, and then present our novel NA-\varSODINN{} algorithm, an adaptation of \varSODINN{} working on noise regimes, aided with additional handcrafted features.

-\subsection{Baseline model: the \varSODINN{} algorithm}
+\subsection{Baseline model: The \varSODINN{} algorithm}

-\varSODINN{} stands for \textit{Supervised exOplanet detection via Direct Imaging with deep Neural Network}.
-It is a binary classifier that uses a convolutional neural network (CNN) to distinguish between two classes of square image sequences: sequences that contain an exoplanet signature ($c_{+}$, the positive class), and sequences that contain only residual noise ($c_{-}$, the negative class).
-Figure~\ref{fig:sodinn_label} (bottom) shows an example sequence for each class, where the individual images are produced with various number of principal components. \cite{Gomez2018Supervised} refers to these image sequences as Multi-level Low-rank Approximation Residual (MLAR) samples.
+\varSODINN{} stands for Supervised exOplanet detection via Direct Imaging with a deep Neural Network.
+It is a binary classifier that uses a convolutional neural network (CNN) to distinguish between two classes of square patch sequences: sequences that contain an exoplanet signature ($c_{+}$, the positive class), and sequences that contain only residual noise ($c_{-}$, the negative class).
+Figure~\ref{fig:sodinn_label} (bottom) shows an example sequence for each class, where the individual images are produced with various numbers of principal components.
+The first image in the sequence corresponds to the first principal component, while the last corresponds to a number of principal components with which a maximum of 90\% cumulative explained variance ratio (CEVR) is captured. \cite{Gomez2018Supervised} refer to these patch sequences as Multi-level Low-rank Approximation Residual (MLAR) samples.